GioByte10/Basic-Git-Commands/setup.md

 ```

 ## Miscellaneous
-Get the weather just for fun
+Check the weather just for fun
 ```
 curl wttr.in/location
 ```